southerncoalition/general/README.md

 ```
 bash Miniconda3-latest-MacOSX-arm64.sh
 ```
-Hit ENTER (and hold it down) to read through the Terms and ConditionsIt'll ask for an installation location, keep the default
+Hit ENTER (and hold it down) to read through the Terms and Conditions
+It'll ask for an installation location, keep the default
 It'll ask you if you want to initialize conda, answer yes

 ### 4. Close and reopen terminal